gllrmzndm/portfolioguillermozaandam/src/content/work/OVO_Fryslan.md

  [OVO Fryslan](https://gllrmzndm.github.io/OVO_Fryslan-Noord/)

-Nieuwe website voor kinderen en medewerkers.
+New website for children and staff.
-Aantal zaken vereenvoudigd, overzichtelijk gemaakt en het oog wilt ook wat.
+Some things simplified, made clearer and the eye wants something too.

-- Makkelijker om te Googlen
+- Easier to google
-- Darkmode en lightmode toegvoegd
+- Darkmode and lightmode added
-- Makkelijker om Office te downloaden in plaats van 3000 keer te klikken
+- Easier to download Office instead of clicking 3000 times
-- Mobiel vriendelijk gemaakt
+- Made mobile friendly
-- Kleine dingen zoals een Friesevlag toevoegd (Als je het tabblad bekijkt)
+- Little things like a Frisian flag added (If you look at the tab)

-Je kan hier de website bekijken: [OVO Fryslan](https://gllrmzndm.github.io/OVO_Fryslan-Noord/)
+You can check out the website here: [OVO Fryslan](https://gllrmzndm.github.io/OVO_Fryslan-Noord/)

 ---